Sergie-AGA/web-dev-explorer-next/docs/world-of-css-effects.md

 - `ProjectSidebar`, since it involves stateful interactivity
 - `useUIChange` store, as it uses core business logic

-There are Cypress tests for checking whether you can change between sessions of the application
+There are E2E Cypress tests for interacting with each of the existing effects